 - Designate a daily “helper elf” to help you do some of the extra tasks at Christmas.
 Let the helper elf have a special privilege makes it fun.
 You can even get an elf hat at a party supply store to make it extra fun for younger kids.

-Staying focused on Christ and keeping a sane schedule keeps faith fresh.
+Staying focused on Christ and keeping a sane schedule keeps faith fresh during the Advent season.
 There are many ways to celebrate Christmas that add meaning and worship to your holiday.
 Inviting God into each day, letting go of perfectionism, and sharing responsibilities are three simple concepts to add faith and vitality to your Christmas this year.

 How do you keep faith fresh at Christmas?

 Be sure to download my Christmas gifts for you– a free Christmas devotional and free chapter from Holy in the Moment!